 - The plain cake should be fully cooled before icing.

 - About 100g Icing sugar, sifted into a bowl, and half a Lemon: Add a few drops of lemon juice to the icing sugar until you get the consistency you like.
-Spread it over the top, and leave to set.
+Spread it over the top and leave to set.
 In these pictures, I used some dried Raspberry sprinkles that were hanging about, but you could use some whole blueberries.